 Tarnished plant bugs are found throughout the United States and Canada.

-Target Plants: Tarnished plant bugs feed on lettuce, celery, tomatoes, potatoes, eggplants, peppers, cauliflower, cabbage, broccoli, turnips, Asian greens, cucumbers, beans, carrots, Swiss chard, beets, asparagus, strawberries, peaches and pears.
+Tarnished plant bugs feed on lettuce, celery, tomatoes, potatoes, eggplants, peppers, cauliflower, cabbage, broccoli, turnips, Asian greens, cucumbers, beans, carrots, Swiss chard, beets, asparagus, strawberries, peaches, and pears.

-Feeding Habits and Damage: Adults and nymphs suck plant juices from leaves, flowers, and fruits causing shoots to wilt and dieback and fruits to become distorted.
+Adults and nymphs suck plant juices from leaves, flowers, and fruits causing shoots to wilt and dieback and fruits to become distorted.
 Tarnished plant bugs can cause catfacing on tomato fruits and can leave cloudy spots on fruit.
 They cause lettuce leaves to become yellow with necrotic spots.
 They can cause strawberry fruits to become discolored.
 They feed on pepper and eggplant flower buds causing them to drop.
-They can create sunken spot on pear and peach fruit and dwarf the fruit.
+They can create sunken spots on pear and peach fruit and dwarf the fruit.

 - While crops develop: Spray plants with a garlic spray to deter bugs from feeding and laying eggs.
 Protect plants with floating row covers.
 Dust plants with sabadilla early in the morning.
 Use rotenone or pyrethrum dust or spray every 3 to 4 days to control bugs; spraying is unlikely to curtail heavy infestations.